 - compare, contrast and apply different approaches to assessing marketing communications effectiveness.

 - locate and use appropriate marketing resources to research particular issues concerning marketing communications.

 By the end of the course you will be expected to be able to:

 - communicate and exchange ideas and arguments about marketing communications in both large and small group settings;

 - analyse secondary data about a particular marketing communication challenge in order to identify and evaluate potential solutions

 By the end of this course you will be expected to:

 - have contributed proportionately to group coursework by agreeing, undertaking and reviewing the tasks required to research, write and justify a creative brief

-- have contributed effectively to class/small group discussion through appropriate channels
+- have contributed effectively to small group and plenary discussion in class